 This program is unique, combining the dual fields of special education and applied behavior analysis.
 Graduates with advanced knowledge in both of these fields are highly valued by schools, agencies and families.
 With some additional training, the course work could lead to Texas teacher certification in special education.
 The Behavior Analyst Certification Board (BACB), Inc. has approved this concentration as meeting the requirements for eligibility to take the Board Certified Behavior Analyst (BCBA) Examination.
 Applicants must meet additional requirements to qualify.
 We are also proud to announce that The Behavior Analyst Certification Board, Inc ® has approved the following practicum course (SPED 5391) toward the experience requirements for eligibility to take the Board Certified Behavior Analyst ® Examination.
 Applicants may need to meet additional requirements to qualify.
 BCBA supervision hours are available in the Texas State CARES clinic.
 BCBA supervision hours are available to interested students through an Intensive Practicum.
-For more information, contact Dr. Boutot or Dr. Lang.
+For more information, contact Dr. Amanda Boutot.

 Individuals who may benefit from this graduate program include teachers, future teachers, ABA therapists, or others in the field of autism who:

 - wish to become more proficient in evidence-based strategies used to educate individuals with autism;